What Is Phytosterol?

 Phytosterol Dosage and Instructions

-Beta sitosterol is one type of phytosterol.
+Beta-sitosterol is one type of phytosterol.
 The recommended dosage of beta-sitosterol phytosterol is 1,000 mg once or twice a day before meals.
 If you’re considering using beta-sitosterol supplements to help with a specific medical condition, consult a doctor first.
-Follow any medical advice from a physician when it comes to supplementation and it is not an adequate replacement for medical treatment.
+Follow any medical advice from a physician when it comes to supplementation, and it is not an adequate replacement for medical treatment.
 Though, some studies suggest combining phytosterols with statins, a medical drug for high cholesterol.

-Although there are plenty of dietary sources for phytosterols, there are numerous benefits of taking it as a supplement.
-For example, you can control the dosage and make sure that you’re receiving the same amount of phytosterols every day.
+Although there are plenty of dietary sources for phytosterols, there are numerous benefits of taking them as a supplement.
+For example, you can control the dosage and make sure that you’re receiving the same amount of it every day.
 Even with quality foods, nutrient levels will vary widely.
-If you’re consuming phytosterols for a medical condition, fluctuating levels can make it less effective.
+If you’re consuming it for a medical condition, fluctuating levels can make it less effective and harder to monitor.
 By taking a supplement, you can control how much beta sitosterol is in your diet.

-The body also does not absorb phytosterols easily (x).
-Even with a diet high in phytosterols, the body may not actually be getting much of it.
-Taking a supplement of beta sitosterol ensures that the body gets enough to receive its therapeutic benefits.
+The body also does not absorb phytosterols easily. (x) Even with a diet high in phytosterols, your body may not actually be assimilating it all that much.
+Taking a supplement of beta-sitosterol ensures that your body receives enough to obtain its therapeutic benefits.

-Another important benefit of supplementing phytosterols in the form of beta sitosterol is convenience.
-Foods with a lot of phytosterols can become expensive.
+Another vital benefit of supplementing phytosterols is its cheaper than buying foods that contain beta sitosterol.
+Foods with a lot of it can become expensive.
 And since it’s hard for the body to absorb, you’ll have to eat a ton of these foods to get enough of it.
 By taking a beta sitosterol supplement, you can obtain the high dose you’ll need for it to be effective without having to scarf down a ton of food.
-Supplementation is more convenient and it can save you time and money.
+Supplementation is more convenient, and it can save you time and money.

 The Bottom Line

 Phytosterols are a group of compounds that come from plants.
-Because they are structurally similar to cholesterol, they are an excellent supplement for those looking to lower cholesterol levels.
+Because they are structurally similar to cholesterol, they are an excellent supplement if you want to lower cholesterol levels.
 It competes with cholesterol in the digestive system and keeps the body from absorbing too much of it.
-They may also have cancer fighting properties, help with prostate issues and reduce inflammation in the body.
+They may also have cancer-fighting properties, help with prostate issues and reduce inflammation in the body.